shivamguys/irctc-cypress-automation/readme.md

 - Things you need **GOOGLE_APPLICATION_CREDENTIALS** thats it.
 - Make relevant changes in file located at **cypress/fixtures/passenger_data.json**
+> [!TIP]
+> Filling Your **UPI ID** Will Initiate A Payment Request Directly.
+> But it's a bit slow generally would take 2 or 3 sec to arrive request on your smartphone.
+> If Your are not using this then you can scan and pay directly which would be much faster.

 ```
 {
   "TRAIN_NO": "12318",